 Question 2: Which material is better for kitchen worktops?

 While granite and quartz worktops direct may share similarities when it comes to feel and look, they do have their share of differences.
 Even though granite surfaces extremely resistant, they may be more likely to show stains and scratches than quartz stone.
-This is because as with any natural material, its mineral composition will vary from block to block making each piece unique in the process.
-Furthermore, granite require sealing once every two or three years ensuring its surfaces remain non-porous.
+This is because as with any natural material, the mineral composition of the slab will vary from block to block, making each piece unique in the process.
+Furthermore, granite requires sealing once every two or three years ensuring its surfaces remain non-porous.
+Luckily, this is a fairly simple and inexpensive process with products that can be purchased online,

 Quartz, on the other hand, requires minimal to no maintenance.
 The anti-bacterial properties of quartz also make it more favourable for those who prefer to prepare food on the worktop surface.